JakeSteam/blog-personal/_drafts/2025-04-23-april-android-games-2025.md

 Similarly, there's some really nice touches by the developers, showing there's some extra effort put in.
 If you have multiple of the same fish, they will form groups and swim together, whilst frogs will sometimes hop up on the logs poking out of your pond.
 These effects are entirely aesthetic, but add more life to the pond.

-Finally, there also seems to be regularly seasonal events.
+Finally, there also seems to be regular seasonal events.
 My time with the game overlapped with a 2 week "Treasure Fish" event, essentially a whole new category of fish with their own food that grow in your pond.
-Nurturing and releasing enough of these fish provide "main game" rewards, and I actually engaged with the event more than the main game due to the pretty fish!
+Nurturing and releasing enough of these fish provide main game rewards, and I actually engaged with the event more than the main game due to the pretty fish!

 ### Monetisation